 In January 2010, EPA finalized a 100 ppb one-hour nitrogen dioxide standard.
 The rule requires the installation of new nitrogen dioxide monitors in urban communities and roadways by 2013.
 This new network may result in additional nitrogen dioxide non-attainment areas.
-Facility specific impacts may occur prior to the installation of the new monitors if ambient air quality modeling is required to demonstrate compliance with the new standard.
+In addition, ambient air quality modeling may be required to demonstrate compliance with the new standard.